-With less than two weeks to go until the Aldbourne Produce & Craft Show (Sunday 8 July) I thought it appropriate to explore just how long flower shows have been a feature of our lovely village.
+Writing this in the days leading up to the Aldbourne Produce & Craft Show 2018 I thought it appropriate to explore just how long flower shows have been a feature of our lovely village.
 The earliest reference I have found so far is a notice for a SUBSCRIPTION PINK FEAST at the Crown on 26 June 1792; the prize was a ‘handsome piece of plate … to him that exhibits the six best whole-blown PINKS of six different sorts’.

 I’ve learned that the carnation is said to have been brought to Britain by the Romans.
 The smallest member of genus dianthus is the pink; there’s also Sweet William.
 Thomas Fairchild, born in Aldbourne in 1667, cross pollinated two of the genus to produce the hybrid Fairchild’s Mule.
 Two of Fairchild’s mules have survived in the herbaria of Oxford University and the Natural History Museum, London.